chem330/chem330.github.io/lab-notebooks.md

 ## Writing Your Procedures

-Your procedures in your notebook should state *exactly* what you did.  *Exactly!*  This is your exact record you could use to redo calculations, remember what the sample looked like, remember what special steps you took on the instrument, etc.  This is not the same as the methods in your paper; those are a *summary* of what you did.
+Your procedures in your notebook should state *exactly* what you did.  *Exactly!*  This is your exact record you could use to redo calculations, remember what the sample looked like, remember what special steps you took on the instrument, etc.  This is not the same as the methods in a paper or lab report; those are a *summary* of what you did.

 - Write all procedures in *past tense*.
 Do not just copy the handout.